 Don’t laugh – it’s true!
 At first thought, this might seem like a strange perk to becoming a hotel manager, but take a moment and think about how much money you spend each week on groceries and eating out.
 The numbers begin to add up.

-Almost all hotels offer free or reduced price food for their management staff, and you can save a considerable amount of money on food over the course of a year.
+Almost all hotels offer free or reduced-price food for their management staff.
+You can save a considerable amount of money on food over the course of a year.
+That’s a win-win for hotel management benefits.

 Most hotel chains offer generous discounts or free rooms to their staff when they are traveling.
 There are some that will also extend a “friends and family” rate to those who are traveling with you.